panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 Video courses have the benefit of being more interactive than books.

-The course author can explain the difficult concepts in an human-understendable way.
+The course author can explain the difficult concepts in a human-understandable way.
 Plus, guided by the author, you can practice by creating real-world applications.

 A list of JavaScript beginner courses you might try: